Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 Speed is the variation of position over time.
 We will use two variables `speedX` and `speedY` to store the speed of the player.
 We will also create a constant for maximum speed.

-At first, we will change the speed of the player for maximum speed when the input is pressed.
-We will then use the speed to change the position of the player, taking into account the delta-time `dt`.
+At first, we will change the speed of the player to maximum speed when the input is pressed.
+We will then use the speed to change the position of the player, taking into account the delta time `dt`.

 ```csharp
 class Player